Implicit representations of codimension-2 submanifolds and their prequantum structure

+In this article, we present an explicit construction of a prequantum bundle for the MW symplectic structure with an intuitive geometric interpretation.

+A key step is to represent codimension-2 submanifolds \emph{implicitly}.
+Similar to the implicit representation of codimension-1 hypersurfaces by level set functions, codimension-2 submanifolds can be expressed as the zero sets of complex-valued functions.
+This implicit representation has been utilized in computing vortex filaments \cite{weissmann2014smoke}, vortex dynamics \cite{iwc2022implicit_filaments}, curve-shortening flow \cite{MBO2001diffusion}, and quantum vortex filaments governed by the Gross--Pitaevskii equation \cite{ogawa2002study,villois2016GrossPitaevskii,jerrard2018leapfrogging}.
+Note that such implicit representation restricts the class of codimension-2 submanifolds to those that are homologically exact, meaning that they must bound codimension-1 hypersurfaces.
+Nevertheless, exact codimension-2 submanifolds cover all cases of singular vortices in fluid dynamics, which are the main subjects of study with the Marsden--Weinstein structure.
+In order to employ implicit representations, we focus only on exact codimension-2 submanifolds.

-In this article, we investigate the space of codimension-2 submanifolds implicitly represented by the zero sets of complex functions and study its geometric structures related to the MW structure.
-Let \(M\) be an oriented manifold equipped with a volume form and let \(\cO\) be the space of codimension-2 submanifolds in \(M\), represented by embeddings modulo reparametrization.
-We call $\cO$ the \emph{explicit shape space}.\footnote{More precisely, we consider \(\cO\) as an orbit in the codimension-2 shape space under the action of the diffeomorphism group on the ambient space.
-A rigorous definition is provided in the following sections.} The implicit representation of each element in \(\cO\) is not unique, as multiple complex-valued functions can share the same zero set.
-This non-uniqueness makes the \emph{implicit shape space} \(\cF_\cO\) a fiber bundle over the explicit shape space \(\cO\). \footnote{Similar to \(\cO\), the space \(\cF_\cO\) is more precisely described as a subset of the space of complex-valued functions, characterized by the orbits under a certain group action.} Each element \(\psi\in\cF_\cO\) is a complex-valued function over \(M\), while each point \(\gamma\in\cO\) is a codimension-2 submanifold in \(M\).
-The projection from \(\cF_\cO\) to \(\cO\) is to extract the zero set.
+Let \(M\) be an oriented manifold equipped with a volume form \(\mu\), which one may normalize so that \(\int_M\mu = 1\).
+Let \(\cO\) be the space of exact codimension-2 submanifolds in \(M\), represented by embeddings modulo reparameterizations.
+We call \(\cO\) the \emph{explicit shape space}, \footnote{More precisely, \(\cO\) is a connected component of the space of exact codimension-2 submanifolds. } which is endowed with the MW sympelctic form \(\omega^{\rm MW}\in\Omega^2(\cO)\).
+The implicit representation of each element in \(\cO\) is not unique, as multiple complex-valued functions can share the same zero set.
+This non-uniqueness makes the \emph{implicit shape space} \(\cF_\cO\) a fiber bundle over the explicit shape space \(\cO\). \footnote{Similar to \(\cO\), the space \(\cF_\cO\) is a subset of the space of complex functions, representing elements of $\cO$.}